 - Company of Heroes does this on a regular basis, one minute the music can barely be heard as your troops move around the village or pass a few bushes and blaring you with Trumpets and a wide assortment of instruments the next as your tanks get blown to pieces by rockets or shells raining down from heaven as if the sky was crashing down..
 In short as the action heats up the orchestra start doing their thing, and it is Awesome.

-- Ace Combat fits this trope perfectly.
+- Ace Combat uses this trope repeatedly:

 - Ace Combat 3: Electrosphere uses Ominous Latin Chanting whenever you fight an XR-900 Geopelia or an X-49 Night Raven.
 Yes, these planes are just that superpowered.